- Princeton University, Politics, PH.D

 The Battle for the EU: A Referendum on Diversity, American Chronicle, June 28, 2005.

 International Politics, 4/e, Robert Art and Robert Jervis, Addison Wesley Longman, April 1998.

 World Politics in a New Era, Steven Spiegel, Harcourt Brace, November 1996.

 American Foreign Policy, Steven Hook, Congressional Quarterly, June 1996

 Research and Interests

 Dr. Michell's subfields of concentration are International Political Economy, International Relations Theory, International Organization, United States Foreign Policy, and the International Relations of Selected Areas (Africa, Eastern and Central Europe).
 His most recent significant professional activity was in serving as J. William Fulbright Professor at the University of Bucharest, Romania, in 1997.
 He currently serves as the Coordinator for the African Studies Program in the College of Social and Behavioral Sciences.
-He has also been named to Who's Who in America for the year 2000.
+He has also been named to Who's Who in America since 2000.